Vetal-V/distributed_systems/lab_5/README.md

-## Distributed Systems Seminars: 3.
-Remote Method Invocation
+## Distributed Systems Seminars: 4.
+SOAP Web Services

 1. To run server and client you need use `Java` version `1.8` or higher and `Maven` tool.